Evoque/LearnGit/readme.txt

-Git is a distributed version control system.
+Git is a version control system.
 Gis is free software.

+This is Evoque's First Editting.